Live web-analytics field notes Practical guides on web analytics, tracking, SEO, and digital marketing

 Step-by-step INP fixes

-requestAnimationFrameorsetTimeoutto split heavy computations into smaller chunks.
-This yields the main thread back to the browser between chunks, allowing it to process user input. - Defer non-critical JavaScript.
-Add
+1. Break up long tasks.
+Use requestAnimationFrame or setTimeout to split heavy computations into smaller chunks.
+This yields the main thread back to the browser between chunks, allowing it to process user input.

-deferorasyncattributes to script tags.
-Move analytics and tracking scripts lower in the page or load them after the page becomes interactive. - Audit third-party scripts.
+3. Audit third-party scripts.
 Use Chrome DevTools Performance tab to identify which scripts consume the most main thread time.
 Remove or lazy-load scripts that aren’t critical for initial interaction.

-- Reduce DOM size.
+4. Reduce DOM size.
 Target fewer than 1,500 DOM nodes.
 Use virtualization for long lists.
 Remove hidden elements that aren’t needed until user action triggers them.

-requestIdleCallbackfor non-urgent work.
+5. Use requestIdleCallback for non-urgent work.
 Schedule analytics initialization, prefetching, and other background tasks during idle periods rather than during page load.

 CLS optimization: fixing layout shifts